aramkeshishyan/distanceVectorRouting/README.md

 * Info input is accepted using txt files
 * Neighboring routers exchange link updates periodically invoking the step function

+## Available Commands
+Input a router's initial topology configuration
+* server -t <topology-file-name> -i <routing-update-interval>

+The following commands can be invoked at any point
+* update server-ID1 server-ID2 Link Cost
+  - server-ID1, server-ID2: The link for which the cost is being updated
+  - Link Cost: Specifies the new link cost between the source and the destination server
+* step: Send a routing update to neighbors right away
+* packets: Display the number of packets received since the last invocation of the command
+* display: Display the current routing table
+* disable <server-ID>: Disable the link to a given server
+* crash: Close all connections.
+Simulates a crash of the router

 ## Example txt file inputs
 Router #0
 ```